Indatus/paladin/description.rst

 Removing Libraries
 ------------------

-You can remove libraries by simply removing that dependency from the `adm_file` and re-running:
+You can remove libraries by simply removing that dependency from the `r2d2_file` and re-running:

 ````
-$ adm install
+$ r2d2 install
 ````